facebook/react-native-website/docs/hermes.md

 First, ensure you're using at least version 0.60.4 of React Native.

 If you have an existing app based on an earlier version of React Native, you will have to upgrade it first.
 See [Upgrading to new React Native Versions](/docs/upgrading) for how to do this.
-Make especially sure that all changes to `android/app/build.gradle` have been applied, as detailed by the [React Native upgrade helper](https://react-native-community.github.io/upgrade-helper/?from=0.59.0).
 After upgrading the app, make sure everything works before trying to switch to Hermes.

 > ## Note for RN compatibility.
 >